Cancer Research UK logo.

 Small cell prostate cancer develops from neuroendocrine cells of the prostate.
 These types of cells don’t make prostate specific antigen (PSA).
 So the PSA level in men with small cell prostate cancer is often normal, or only slightly higher than normal.
 This is different from people with more common types of prostate cancer.

-Treatment for small cell prostate cancer is different from other types of prostate cancer.
+The treatment is different to the treatment for other types of prostate cancer.
 Most small cell prostate cancers have spread to other parts of the body by the time they are diagnosed.
-This is advanced prostate cancer.
+This is metastatic prostate cancer.

 The aim of treatment is to control the cancer for as long as possible.
 Treatment can also reduce your symptoms and help you feel better.